-2002 TENANT LANDLORD UNIT NO. & ADDRESS This lease addendum adds the follow referenced Tenant and Landlord.
-Purpose of the Addendum ving paragraphs to the Lease be etween the above The lease for the above reference Violence Against Women and Ju Conflicts with Other Provisions of the Lease In case of any conflict between the Lease, the provisions of this Add - m and other sections of the Term of the Lease Addendum The effective date of this Lease A shall continue to be in effect until This Lease Addendum VAWA Protections stalking as serious or repeated termination of assistance, ten 2.
-The Landlord may not conside by a member of a tenant's ho control, cause for termination or an immediate member of that abuse. der incidents of domestic violend violations of the lease or other ancy or occupancy rights of the ler criminal activity directly resusehold or any guest or other part of assistance, tenancy, or occide tenant's family is the victim writing that the victim, or a fa er "good cause" for e victim of abuse. lating to abuse, engaged in person under the tenant's upancy rights if the tenant n or threatened victim of victim's behalf, certify that the Certification of Domestic Victor or other documentation as no submitted within 14 business protection under the VAWA. ne individual is a victim of abute olence, Dating Violence or Stated on the certification form, be days, or an agreed upon exten Failure to provide the certific excified timeframe may result in se and that the lking, Form HUD-91066, be completed and sion date, to receive action or other supporting Tenant Dat te
+TEN ANT LANDLORD UNIT NO. & ADDRESS refere ease addendum adds the follow nced Tenant and Landlord. ose of the Addendum ing paragraphs to the Lease be etween the above ne lease for the above reference dolence Against Women and Ju = Confl icts with Other Provisions of the Lease case of any conflict between the = n and other sections of the Term of the Lease Addendum ne effective date of this Lease A all continue to be in effect until This Lease Addendum VAW A Protections 1. • er incidents of domestic violently violations of the lease or other ancy or occupancy rights of the er "good cause" for 2.
+The Landlord may not consider by a member of a tenant's hor control, cause for termination lating to abuse, engaged in person under the tenant's upancy rights if the tenant 3.
+The Landlord may request in victim's behalf, certify that the Certification of Domestic Victor other documentation as not submitted within 14 business protection under the VAWA. writing that the victim, or a fate individual is a victim of abustlence, Dating Violence or Stated on the certification form, but days, or an agreed upon extens Failure to provide the certific cified timeframe may result in se and that the lking, Form HUD-91066, be completed and sion date, to receive action or other supporting ---Tenan ut te